nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 ```
 ### Sample output:

 Running this will take some time - for me it took about 70 seconds in total.
-And we have a recipe ready for our new app:
+And in our output we now have a recipe ready for our new app idea:

 ```shell
 $ python chef.py